devLuisdeAaraujo/devLuisdeAaraujo/README.md

 **`Desenvolvedor Backend`**

-My name´s s Luís Gustavo.
-I´ve 18 old year´s and I´m in 2º semester of college Software Engineer in Eniac.
+My name´s Luís Gustavo.
+I´ve 18 old years and I´m in 2º semester of college Software Engineer in Eniac.
 I´Always did loved technology and your soluctions — Like this being a motivation for my study every day´s abble technoly and your constructions.

 ---